-First is that most online income streams are volatile from month-to-month.
-You might push one hard on marketing and make a few thousand one month but then next to nothing the next.
-Having multiple streams of income from courses to affiliates and sponsorships means you’ll always have something to pay the bills.
+First is that most online income streams are volatile from month to month.
+You might push one hard on marketing and make a few thousand one month, but then next to nothing the next.
+Having multiple income streams from courses to affiliates and sponsorships means you'll always have something to pay the bills.
 It will smooth out your overall monthly income from your channel.

 Some of these income streams will also work together to help make more money.
 For example, you can charge some sponsors a base fee plus affiliate commissions to make more than you would with just one model alone.

-How much you make on YouTube from any of these will come down to a few factors like how often you upload a new video and how quickly you can grow your channel but anyone can make money.
+How much you make on YouTube from any of these will come down to factors like how often you upload a new video and how quickly you can grow your channel, but anyone can make money.

 3 Ways to Make Money on YouTube

-I want to highlight three ways to make money on YouTube and specifically how much you can make each month.
-These are by far my favorite YouTube income sources because they’re all easy to set up and even smaller channels can start making money.
+I want to highlight three ways to make money on YouTube, specifically how much you can make each month.
+These are my favorite YouTube income sources because they're easy to set up, and even smaller channels can start making money.

-Sure, it’s harder to get an affiliate commission than it is to simply get someone to click on an ad but the payout is much higher.
+Sure, it's harder to get an affiliate commission than to get someone to click on an ad, but the payout is much higher.

 Making money with affiliates on YouTube works the same way it does with a blog.